stbnrivas/dataModels/specs/StreetLighting/StreetlightGroup/doc/spec.md

 # Streetlight group

 An entity of type `StreetlightGroup` represents a group of streetlights.
 They might be controlled together by the same automated system (cabinet controller).

 ## Data Model

+The data model is defined as shown below:

 + `id` : Entity's unique identifier.

 + `type` : It must be equal to `StreetlightGroup`.

 + `location` : Streetlight's group location represented by a GeoJSON (multi)geometry.
     + Attribute type: `geo:json`.
     + Normative References: [https://tools.ietf.org/html/draft-ietf-geojson-03](https://tools.ietf.org/html/draft-ietf-geojson-03)
     + Mandatory

 + `areaServed` : Higher level area to which the streetlight group belongs to.
 It can be used to group per responsible, district, neighbourhood, etc.
     + Normative References: [https://schema.org/areaServed](https://schema.org/areaServed)
     + Optional

 + `powerState` : Streetlight group's power state.
     + Attribute type: [Text](http://schema.org/Text)
     + Attribute metadata: